By Globalization PartnersJune 2013

-Over the course of the past decade, U.S. owned companies have begun flooding into Latin America, but Brazil often inspires raised eyebrows when they see what it will cost to dip a toe in the water.
+Over the course of the past decade, U.S. owned companies have begun flooding into Latin America, but hiring in Brazil often inspires raised eyebrows when they see what it will cost to dip a toe in the water.

 U.S. companies hiring in Brazil have traditionally been required to set up a full legal entity, with an administrative overhead of 3+ months to set up and substantial costs and headaches.
 H.R.
 Directors can also expect red tape that includes appointing local legal registration, company secretaries and registering office address services that make the cost of establishing (or unwinding) an entity prohibitive.